Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Electromagnetic scattering from a ribbon

-where $\sigma$ is the surface conductivity of the ribbon.
 In the following, we disregard the effects of the spatial dispersion.
-The equation \ref{eq:SurfCond} specifies the relation between the axial components of the current and the electric field on the ribbon surface $S$.
-The scattered electric field can be expressed through the electromagnetic potentials as a function of the induced current and of the charge densities.
-The axial component of the total electric field on the ribbon surface is given by
+On the other hand, the axial component of the total electric field on the ribbon surface is given by

-where $A \left( z \right)$ and $ V \left( z \right)$ are, respectively, the axial components of the induced magnetic vector potential and of the induced electric scalar potential, evaluated on the ribbon axis and $E_0 \left( z \right) = \hat{\bf z} \cdot {\bf E}_0 \left( x= 0,y=0,z\right)$.
+where $A \left( z \right)$ and $ V \left( z \right)$ are, respectively, the axial components of the induced magnetic vector potential and of the induced electric scalar potential, evaluated on the ribbon axis and $E_i \left( z \right) = \hat{\bf z} \cdot {\bf E}_i \left( x= 0,y=0,z\right)$.
 By using the Lorenz gauge we obtain

 where $\mathcal{L} \left\{ u \right\}$ is the linear integral operator